ybalenko/JS_UW_Module3/README.md

     3. Routes for `Ads` along with `Ads` model and corresponding DAO methods.

+    4. Routes for `Subscription` along with `Subscription` model and corresponding DAO methods.

     - Login
         - Signup: `POST /login/signup`
         - Login: `POST /login`